AdobeDocs/campaign-classic.en/help/technotes/using/deliverability-server.md

 ## Are you impacted?{#acc-deliverability-impacts}

-If your environment was implemented on a lower build than Campaign 21.1.1, you are impacted.
-You need to upgrade to Campaign 21.1 (or more).
+If your environment was implemented on a lower build than [Campaign v7.2.1](../../rn/using/latest-release.md#release-7-2-2), you are impacted.
+You need to upgrade to Campaign v7.2.1 (or more).

 Learn how to check your version [in this section](../../platform/using/launching-adobe-campaign.md#getting-your-campaign-version).